ap82-projects/poc-jp-validation/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the page.

-From there you can navigate to either the address validation or postal code demo pages.
-Note that on both demo pages, the input boxes will only allow numeric values to be input in either half or full width characters.
+From there you can navigate to either the phone number validation, address from postal code, or address validation demo pages.
+Note that on the postal code and phone number demo pages, the input boxes will only allow numeric values to be input in either half or full width characters.
 Attempts to input any other characters will not show up in the input.
 This is intentional

 ## Learn More